anira-project/anira/docs/benchmark-usage.md

 ## Single Configuration Benchmarking

-### Step 1: Start Defining the Benchmark by Setting Up the InferenceHandler and Input AudioBuffer
+### Step 1: Start Defining the Benchmark by Setting Up the InferenceHandler and Input Buffer

 Before we can start to define the benchmark, we need to create an `anira::InferenceConfig` instance and an `anira::PrePostProcessor` instance.
 This is done in the same way as described in the [anira usage guide](anira-usage.md).

 After that we can start to define the benchmark with the `BENCHMARK_DEFINE_F` macro.
 The first argument is the fixture class and the second argument is the name of the benchmark.
 The following code snippet shows how to use the `anira::benchmark::ProcessBlockFixture` and how to create and prepare a static `anira::InferenceHandler` class member within the fixture class.
-We will also create a static `anira::AudioBuffer` member, which will be used later as an input buffer.
+We will also create a static `anira::Buffer` member, which will be used later as an input buffer.
 Finally, we will initialize the repetition.
 This will allow the anira fixture class to keep track of all configurations used and print options such as model path and buffer size in the benchmark log.
 Note that this code is only run once per repetition, not for every iteration.
 It is also not measured by the benchmark.

 ```cpp
 // benchmark.cpp